SequAna-Ukon/VTK_CF/README.md

 Abdoallah, aka "Abdo," the current SequAna bioinformatician, will run the practical and be there to assist you.

 ## Computing setup
-You'll need access to a computer so you can finish this practical.
+You'll need access to a computer to complete this practical.
 While M739 does contain computers still you need to use your laptops.
-However, we also already set up an online cloud environment (Gitpod) for the first part of this practical but it has limited computing and storage resources.
+However, we also already set up an online cloud environment (Codespace) for the first part of this practical, but it has limited computing and storage resources.
 So, we will use SequAna's server for the second part.
 As such, it is strongly recommended that you bring a laptop with you to complete the practical.

 # Objectives